abhishek-singh-BI/data_analytics_projects/README.md

 **Tableau**

-- Tableau is cutting edge Business Intelligence software used to solve business problems.
+- Tableau desktop is cutting edge Business Intelligence software used to solve business problems.
 It enables users to connect to a wide variety of data sources.

 - Tableau makes it easy for a non technical user to create dashboards from scratch without the need for writing a single line of code.
 The intuitive UI makes it user friendly and is a top choice self service tool.